Embassy of India

 MULTILATERAL ENGAGEMENT

 At the first ever UN Conference on Human Environment that was hosted by Sweden in Stockholm in 1972, the Indian delegation was led by PM Indira Gandhi.
-Sweden will be co-hosting the Stockholm+50 with Kenya in early June 2022.
+Sweden co-hosted the Stockholm+50 with Kenya in June 2022.
+The Indian delegation was led by Minister for Environment, Forests & Climate Change.

 In the 1980s India and Sweden worked together on nuclear disarmament issues within the framework of the ‘Six Nation Peace Summit’ (that also included Argentina, Greece, Mexico and Tanzania).